masonphung/project_falcon9/README.md

 ## IMPORTANT !!
-- This original question & problem sets is initally a part of the IBM Data Science Specialization course.
+- This original questions & problem sets are initally parts of the IBM Data Science Specialization capstone project.
-- After completing the I refined and further developed the notebooks, the dashboard app as well as the machine learning section by adding extra integrations, new features and personalizations (Details below)
+- After completing the base project, I refined and further developed the notebooks, the dashboard app as well as the machine learning section by adding extra integrations, new features and personalizations (Details below)

 ## THE PROJECT COVERS